Stolemi/Google-Data-Analytics-Capstone-Project/Project.md

 In this case study I am assumed to be a Jr. data analyst working in the marketing analytics team at Cyclist, a bike-share company in Chicago.
 Cyclist started in 2016 and since then the program has grown to a fleet of almost 6000 bikes that are locked into a network of little less than 700 stations around Chicago.
 The company offers both classic and electric bikes and has two types of membership: **casuals**, customers who buy single-trip pass or day pass; **members**, customer who purchase an annual pass.

 ## Ask
 The analysis conducted by the finance department have determined that Members are the most profitable customers and have tasked the marketing department with organizing a campaign to convert Casuals customer into Members.
-The marketing department therefore needs to conduct an analysis based on historical data to asses: **What are the difference between Members and Casuals and how these can be exploited in the marketing campaign.
+The marketing department therefore needs to conduct an analysis based on historical data to asses: **What are the difference between Members and Casuals and how these can be exploited in the marketing campaign**.

 ## Prepare
 The data is collected directly by Cyclist and for this analysis I restrict the sample to monthly data for 2022.
 The data is saved in 12 separated files as .csv.
+Note: date is first formatted in Excel through a macro in order to align with the default format of MySQL, i.e. YYYY-MM-DD HH:MM

 The data collection team at Cyclist have outlined the main features of the dataset provided:
   1. Each month contains every trip made during that period